Cal Quantrill: Professional career

-San Diego Padres
+San Diego Padres (2019–2020)

 Heading into the 2016 Major League Baseball draft, Quantrill was ranked as one of the top available players by MLB.
 He was selected by the San Diego Padres with the eighth overall selection.
 The Padres signed Quantrill, and assigned him to the Arizona Padres.
 They promoted him to the Tri-City Dust Devils in August, and then to the Fort Wayne TinCaps later in the month.
 He finished the 2016 season with a combined 0–5 record and a 5.11 ERA in 12 starts between the three teams.
 After the season, Quantrill pitched in the San Diego Padres Futures Game, where he pitched two innings, striking out four.

 Quantrill spent 2017 with both the San Antonio Missions and the Lake Elsinore Storm where he posted a combined 7–10 record with a 3.80 ERA in 22 games started between both teams.
 He began 2018 with San Antonio.
 On August 6, Quantrill started with the El Paso Chihuahuas the Triple-A affiliate for the Padres.
 In 28 total starts between San Antonio and El Paso, he was 9–6 with a 4.80 ERA and a 1.47 WHIP.
 He began 2019 back with El Paso.

 Quantrill made his major league debut with the Padres on May 1, 2019, allowing two runs over 5 2/3 innings pitched.
 He recorded his first major league win in Toronto on May 25.
 He was optioned to the El Paso Chihuahuas on May 26.
 On the 2020 season for the Padres, Quantrill was 2-0 in 10 appearances.

-Cleveland Indians / Guardians
+Cleveland Indians / Guardians (2020–2023)

 On August 31, 2020, the Padres traded Quantrill, along with Austin Hedges, Josh Naylor, and minor league players Gabriel Arias, Owen Miller, and Joey Cantillo to the Cleveland Indians for Mike Clevinger, Greg Allen, and Matt Waldron.

-With the 2020 Cleveland Indians, Quantrill appeared in 8 games, compiling a 0–0 record with 1.84 ERA and 13 strikeouts in 14 2/3 innings pitched.
+With the 2020 Cleveland Indians, Quantrill appeared in eight games, compiling a 0–0 record with 1.84 ERA and 13 strikeouts in 14 2/3 innings pitched.

-In 2022 he was 15-5 with a 3.38 ERA in 186.1 innings, with a 1.208 WHIP.
+In 2021, his first season as a full-time starter, Quantrill went 8-2 with a 2.89 ERA in 149 2/3 innings, with a 1.176 WHIP.
+In 2022, Quantrill went 15-5 with a 3.38 ERA in 186 1/3 innings, with a 1.208 WHIP.
+During the season, fans began dubbing the days that Quantrill started "Cal Quantrill Day," following the phenomenon that he could always rely on run support from his offense, and even carried a perfect record at home through the regular season.

 On January 13, 2023, Quantrill agreed to a one-year, $5.55 million contract with the Guardians, avoiding salary arbitration.
+On May 7, Quantrill pitched 6 2/3 no-hit innings against the Minnesota Twins before giving up a single to Alex Kirilloff.

+The Guardians designated Quantrill for assignment on November 14, 2023.